History Courses

 American History to 1877

 This course is an introduction to American history to 1877.
-It covers political, economic, legal, and cultural events; explores the experiences, opportunities, and perspectives of diverse people; and investigates the historical contributions of members of various groups, including those often excluded from or marginalized in narratives about the evolving nation.
-The course examines the rights and opportunities of citizenship, and related patterns of inclusion and exclusion.
+It covers political, economic, legal, and cultural events, explores the experiences, opportunities, and perspectives, of diverse people, and investigates the historical contributions of members of various groups, including those often excluded or marginalized in narratives about the evolving nation.
+The course examines the rights and opportunities of citizenship, and patterns of inclusion and exclusion in relation to these.
 It explores American interactions with other parts of the world, and serves as an introduction to the methods and skills historians use to reconstruct the past.

 HIS 229 (3-0-3)